eClosing 101: What It Is And How It Works

 Is eClosing The Same As Remote Closing When Buying A House?

 These terms are pretty much used interchangeably, as are “virtual” or “online closing.”
-However, these terms mean different things in different states, as closing requirements are determined by the laws of the state where the property is located.
+However, these terms mean different things in different states, as closing requirements are determined by regulations and the policies of your lender.
 Your real estate agent or attorney can answer any specific questions about how things work and what the terminology is in your specific state.

 How Do eClosings Work?